‘Part melting pot, part jam band... spine-tingling and rollicking’

-Also featured is US multi-instrumentalist and singer Dirk Powell, a champion of Appalachian and Cajun traditions, and the multi-talented Haitian-American artist Leyla McCall, who combines Creole, Haitian and Cajun influences with US jazz and folk.
+Also joining is the multi-talented Haitian-American artist Leyla McCalla, who combines Creole, Haitian and Cajun influences with US jazz and folk.

 The singers are accompanied as ever by a crack team of leading instrumental maestros from both sides of the pond.